 What are the main benefits of using a multi-tenant CMS?

-How does a multi-tenant CMS improve collaboration?
+How does a multi-tenant CMS improve collaboration and content consistency?

 What features should I look for when choosing a multi-tenant CMS?